Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Contemporaneous records — meeting notes made at the time, written confirmations of conversations, dated evidence — carry far more weight than reconstructed accounts assembled when a decision is contemplated.
+A defensible case file is built throughout the matter, not assembled at the end.
+Contemporaneous records — meeting notes made at the time, written confirmations of conversations, dated and described evidence — carry far more weight than reconstructed accounts assembled when a decision is contemplated.

-Procedural fairness is not satisfied by going through the motions.
-Notice that is so short the employee cannot meaningfully prepare, or a response opportunity offered after the decision is settled, will be treated as nominal rather than genuine.
+Procedural fairness — appropriate notice, a genuine opportunity to respond, the offer of a support person and consideration of the response before a decision is made — is the most consistent protective factor across termination categories.
+It is not satisfied by going through the motions.
+Notice that is so short the employee cannot meaningfully prepare, or a response opportunity offered after the decision is settled, is treated as nominal rather than genuine.

 Considering alternatives before final decisions

-What employers should review
+What employers should put in place

 Frequently asked questions